SpecialEliteSNP/yagpdb-music-player/README.md

 ## This custom command is built to be used with YAGPDB.
 This will take the soundboard commands and manipulate them to act like a music player with custom music you upload to the soundboard.

-## The main command:
-`-music` The leading command for the music system.

 ## The command actions are as follows:
-**These are to be added after the main command and can all be used as a single letter, just like `-music` can also be used as `-m`.**

 `play` Plays a song with the given name.